fiston/ussd-java-sample/README.md

 <p>
 To be able to run this application one needs to have the Eclipse Java EE installed because the project is an eclipse project.
 The project name is UssdSample.
 S/He also needs to have at least Apache Tomcat Web container installed on her/his workstation.
 The only library that is required to download is the google-gson library that does not have any particular dependency except the JDK.
+<p><i>You can find the google-gson jar file in the resource folder</i></p>
 </p>
 <p>
 Once these tools are set, you only need to download the source code from here and import it as project into your eclipse